 b.
 Disciplinary Actions: Inappropriate language or conduct by exhibitors or parents is prohibited, and may be grounds for disqualification or expulsion.
 Consumption of alcohol or the use of and/or illegal drugs on the premises will result in automatic disqualification of the exhibitor.
 Willful violation of the rules will be subject to disciplinary action, including the refusal of entries or the removal of entries at the NRI 4H Fair.

 c.
 Interpretation of rules and decisions about questions not specifically covered in the rules are the responsibility of the superintendent.
-If a situation cannot be resolved, the superintendent should first contact their 4-H Fair Committee, and then if needed, the Fair Committee can contact the State 4-H Office.
+If a situation cannot be resolved, the superintendent should first contact the NRI 4-H Fair Committee, and then if needed, the NRI 4-H Fair Committee will contact the State 4-H Office.

-Section 2:These bylaws may be amended at any regular or special meeting of the club by a two-thirds vote of the members present, provided that the proposed amendments have been presented to the club in writing and filed with the secretary at the previous meeting of the club.
+Section 2:These bylaws may be amended at any regular or special meeting of the committee by a two-thirds vote of the members present, provided that the proposed amendments have been presented to the committee in writing and filed with the secretary at the previous meeting of the club.
 A quorum must be present for the vote.
 Amendments must not conflict with 4-H philosophy, rules or policy.